 For the video release, the film had one of the most unusual pieces of bonus material that has ever been offered: a Home Shopping Network show where merchandise from the movie could be purchased.
 The show was hosted by a giddy old lady claiming to be a hardcore fan of the movie.

 Nintendo developed a video game based on the film.
 It was planned as one of the first to feature the capacity to save a player's game and let the player return later to that point in the game.
-However, it was discovered that the Nintendo console could not correctly interpret the saved game codes, so production was scrapped.
+However, it was never made.

 Originally, the opening sequence featured the Butterball cenobite reassembling Frank's mutilated face on the attic floor, using actual eyes, a tongue, and pulped flesh from a butcher's shop.
 Once the decision was made to emphasize Pinhead in press material (and after Barker decided he didn't like the special effects), Doug Bradley was brought back and a new scene was shot featuring Pinhead reassembling a prosthetic face.
 Simon Bamford (who plays the Butterball cenobite) was never informed.
 Consequently, for years, Bamford told fans at horror conventions that the brief shot included in the film of a hand piecing Frank's face together was taken from the scene he filmed.
 It wasn't until the 2010s, during the making of documentary on the Hellraiser series, that Bamford learned his scene had been entirely cut and that it was, in fact, Bradley's hand.